700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 - negotiating a settlement agreement for a company director whose remuneration package included a complex share option scheme.

-An employment partner and judge in the Central London Employment Tribunal.
+Kimbra is a Partner in the Employment team and a judge in the Central London Employment Tribunal.

 Kimbra is an employment law specialist, providing advice to employers and senior executives on a range of employment law matters including discrimination issues, grievances and disciplinary issues, employment tribunal claims, settlement agreements, including terms and conditions of employment, severance packages following an agreed or forced exit and the scope and enforceability of restrictive covenants.